-SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS
+CAUTIONARY STATEMENT REGARDING FORWARD LOOKING STATEMENTS

 We make forward-looking statements in this prospectus supplement, the accompanying prospectus and other filings we make with the SEC within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and such statements are intended to be covered by the safe harbor provided by the same.
 Forward-looking statements are subject to substantial risks and uncertainties, many of which are difficult to predict and are generally beyond our control.
 These forward-looking statements include information about possible or assumed future results of our business, financial condition, liquidity, results of operations, plans and objectives.
+They also include, among other things, statements concerning anticipated revenues, income or loss, capital expenditures, dividends, capital structure, or other financial terms.
 When we use the words "believe," "expect," "anticipate," "estimate," "plan," "continue," "intend," "should," "may" or similar expressions, we intend to identify forward-looking statements.
 Statements regarding the following subjects, among others, may be forward-looking:

-- the factors referenced in this prospectus, including those set forth under the section captioned "Risk Factors"; - expectations regarding the timing of generating any revenues; - changes in our investment objective or investment or operational strategy; - our investment portfolio; - volatility and deterioration in the broader RMBS, CMBS, residential and commercial mortgage and ABS markets; - the risk of changes in prepayment rates on the loans underlying RMBS (including voluntary prepayments by the obligors and liquidations due to default and foreclosures) and our other investments; - the unavailability of real estate financing and related defaults under commercial mortgage loans underlying CMBS; - changes in interest rates and the market value of RMBS, CMBS, ABS and other real estate-related securities and various other asset classes in which we intend to invest;
+- the factors set forth under the section captioned "Risk Factors" included in this prospectus supplement and in Item IA of Part I of our Annual Report on Form 10-K for the year ended December 31, 2016; - · expectations regarding the timing of generating any revenues; - changes in our investment objective or investment or operational strategy; - · our investment portfolio; - volatility and deterioration in the broader RMBS, CMBS, residential and commercial mortgage loan and ABS markets; - the risk of changes in prepayment rates on the loans underlying RMBS (including voluntary prepayments by the obligors and liquidations due to default and foreclosures) and our other investments; - the unavailability of real estate financing and related defaults under commercial mortgage loans underlying CMBS; - changes in interest rates and the market value of RMBS, CMBS, ABS and other real estate-related securities and various other asset classes in which we intend to invest; - rates of default or decreased recovery rates on our target investments; - volatility in our industry, interest rates and spreads, the debt or equity markets, the general economy or the residential finance and real estate markets specifically, whether the result of market events or otherwise; - events or circumstances which undermine confidence in the financial markets or otherwise have a broad impact on financial markets, such as the sudden instability or collapse of large depository institutions or other significant corporations, terrorist attacks, natural or man-made disasters, or threatened or actual armed conflicts; - continued declines in residential or commercial real estate; - the availability of attractive risk-adjusted investment opportunities in residential or commercial mortgage and mortgage-related assets that satisfy our investment objective and investment strategies; - the concentration of credit risks to which we are exposed; - · the degree and nature of our competition; - the availability, terms and deployment of short-term and long-term capital; - the adequacy of our cash reserves and working capital; - · our dependence on Angelo, Gordon and potential conflicts of interest with Angelo, Gordon and its affiliated entities;